-Speaker(s): James Baldwin, Enterprise Risk Analyst, Eugene Water & Electric Board, Neal Pobran, Senior Manager, Community and Aboriginal Relations, FortisBC, Cindy Bostock, Credit & Collections Supervisor, Dominion Energy Questar Corporation, Deborah Rever, Manager: General Accounting, A/R, and Unclaimed Property, Salt River Project, Brandon Atkins, Scheduling Manager, Henkels & McCoy, Inc., Ozan Ferrin, Generation Automation Supervisor, Tacoma Power
+Speaker(s): James Baldwin, Enterprise Risk Analyst, Eugene Water & Electric Board, Neal Pobran, Senior Manager, Community and Aboriginal Relations, FortisBC, Cindy Bostock, Supervisor - Customer Credit Services, Dominion Energy Questar Corporation, Deborah Rever, Manager: General Accounting, A/R, & Unclaimed Property, Salt River Project, Brandon Atkins, Scheduling Manager, Henkels & McCoy, Inc., Ozan Ferrin, Automation Engineering Supervisor, Tacoma Power

-The honeymoon is over.
-For too long, utilities have taken their relationships with customers for granted, and now are paying for it in an increasingly dynamic and one might say “hostile” regulatory environment.
-Regulation is a product of our customers, meaning our large customer base is a cross-section of society, and our customers are the ones that comprise our lobby regulatory bodies.
-Utilities can no longer stay idle and adapt to policy; we need to anticipate future customer demands, implement regulation changes, or influence future outcomes.
-To stay relevant, utilities need to understand the mindset of those driving new regulations and transform the utility to ensure trust and loyalty.
+The honeymoon is over!
+For too long utilities have taken their historic monopolistic relationship with customers for granted.
+Now they are paying for it through an increasingly dynamic and, one might say “hostile”, regulatory environment.
+Regulations are a product of our customers.
+Our customer base is a cross-section of society and they are the ones who comprise our regulatory bodies.
+Utilities can no longer afford to stay idle and passively adapt to mandated policies.
+We must learn how to anticipate future customer demands, proactively identify and implement innovation, and actively influence future regulatory outcomes.

 10:15 AM - 10:30 AM